Studying made easy

 Further assistance for the study location Karlsruhe.

-The first semesters of the course are generally firmly pre-structured, so it happens that at the beginning you hear the same lectures with almost all fellow students.
+The first semesters of the course are generally firmly pre-structured.
+Therefore, at the beginning you attend the same lectures with almost all fellow students of the same study program.

 The programming module is also offered as a counterpart to the theoretical modules.
 This teaches the basic knowledge of the Java programming language.